Rethinking Employee Benefits After COVID-19

 Did you know that Delta Dental’s underwriting and sales teams work closely together to offer reporting and analytics for mid to large companies?
 This reporting makes it easy for employers to understand how their employees are using dental benefits.
 For larger companies with over 200 employees, underwriting puts together a custom reporting package with key data points to help company leaders make important decisions about their dental plans.

-Similarly, for mid-sized companies with over 100 employees, we provide a Healthentic Dental Action Report that offers actionable insights around employee behavior.
+Similarly, for mid-sized companies with over 100 employees, we provide a Healthentic Dental Action Report that offers actionable insights into employee behavior.
 This includes the percentage of employees visiting the dentist, the services employees are using and the costs of not visiting the dentist.
 Account executives work closely with benefits administrators and their brokers to identify opportunities for improving oral health.

 We know that healthy behaviors reduce costs, which is why we give employers online tools to keep the preventive care conversation ongoing.
 Here are some of the free tools benefits administrators can take advantage of: